Dead Sea Scrolls: Jordan

-The majority of the Dead Sea Scrolls collection was moved to Jerusalem's Shrine of the Book (a part of the Israel Museum) after the building's completion in April 1965.
-The museum falls under the auspices of the IAA.
-The permanent exhibition at the museum features a reproduction of the Great Isaiah Scroll, surrounded by reproductions of other fragments that include Community Rule, the War Scroll, and the Thanksgiving Psalms Scroll.

 Some of the collection held by the Jordanian government prior to 1967 was stored in Amman rather than at the Palestine Archaeological Museum in East Jerusalem.
 As a consequence, that part of the collection remained in Jordanian hands under their Department of Antiquities.
 Since 2013, the part of the collection held by Jordan has been on display at The Jordan Museum in Amman.
 Among the display items are artefacts from the Qumran site and the Copper Scroll.